VOMPECCC: A Modular Completion Framework for Emacs

 Usage statistics persist across Emacs sessions via prescient-persist-mode, which writes to a save file.
 This means Prescient learns your habits: if you frequently run magit-status from M-x, it surfaces near the top after a few uses, regardless of where it falls alphabetically.

-Prescient ships as a core library plus framework-specific adapters — vertico-prescient and corfu-prescient being the relevant ones for VOMPECCC (adapters for Ivy, Company, and Selectrum also exist for other stacks).
+Prescient ships as a core library plus framework-specific adapters — vertico-prescient and corfu-prescient being the relevant ones for VOMPECCC.
+A key architectural insight is that both Vertico and Corfu work seamlessly with Prescient.

 Prescient also provides its own filtering methods (literal, regexp, initialism, fuzzy, prefix, anchored) with on-the-fly toggling via M-s prefix commands.
-However, many users prefer Orderless for filtering and use Prescient purely for its sorting intelligence.
+However, I personally prefer Orderless for filtering and use Prescient purely for its sorting intelligence.
+I sort of act as if Prescient was cohesive in this way, rather than giving it responsibility for 2 orthogonal features.

 Created: August 2017.
 Stars: ~695.
 Available on: MELPA.

-Embark provides a framework for performing context-sensitive actions on "targets" — the thing at point or the current completion candidate.
-Think of it as a keyboard-driven right-click context menu that works everywhere in Emacs: in the minibuffer, in normal buffers, in Dired, in help buffers.
+Embark provides a framework for performing context-aware actions on "targets" — the thing at point or the current completion candidate.
+Think of it as a keyboard-driven right-click context menu that works everywhere in Emacs: in the minibuffer and in normal buffers.

 The core command is embark-act.
 When invoked, Embark determines the type of the target (file, buffer, URL, symbol, command, etc.) and opens a keymap of single-letter actions appropriate to that type: